We’re not just passionate, we’re purpose-led

 DO NOT EDIT

-Eric Bergmann, Research Scientist/Project Manager
+Eric Bergmann, R&D and Operations Manager

 BSc.
 Chemical Physics, University of Guelph, MSc.
 Applied Physics, Dalhousie University